wlchn/doreq/readme.md

 # Doreq
 A GUI API tool for Mac, written by Golang.
+The name Doreq is abbreviation of 'Do Request'.